New to the idea of in-ear monitors? One of the questions I often receive is;

 What's the difference between an Armature & a Dynamic Driver?

-The dynamic is a warmer sound where as my 2 and 3 ways are a bit brittle and glassy on the high end.
+The dynamic is a warmer sound where as my 2 and 3 ways are a bit brittle and glassy on the high end in comparison.
 Years back, I switched from Stats and Les Pauls to a Parker Fly.
 It took me a year to finally realize "Why does a guitar have to sound like a Les Paul or a Strat?"
 Same with earphones.
 We get use to that brittle top end of the armatures and that's the deal.
 Well it's not!
 Get use to a dynamic and the highs are warm and smooth.
-When I put my three way in my ear at band practice, I have to adjust to it's harshness and bite compared to my molded stage dynamic.
+When I put my three-way in my ear at band practice, I have to adjust to it's harshness and bite compared to my molded stage dynamic.

 Who would like an armature?

-I'd say blue grass bands, female singers that don't want much ass in your mix, symphony musicians that are concentrated on the higher registers, anyone who doesn't really need or like to feel the low end.
+I'd say blue grass bands, female singers that don't want much low end in your mix, symphony musicians that are concentrated on the higher registers, anyone who doesn't really need or like to feel the low end.
 Audiophile guys that want a flat sound like the recording engineer mixed in the studio should lean to an armature.
 Dynamics will present more lows which might not be for you.
 I just thought of trumpet, sax but I think a dynamic's warmth would be the way to go there.

 A good dynamic driver costs more than three of the little armatures.
-It's hard for some to wrap there hands around 1 vs. 3,4,5,6 or what ever the hell they're up to now.
+It's hard for some to wrap their hands around 1 vs. 3,4,5,6 or whatever the hell they're up to now.
 To be honest, when I went from 2 way to 3 in the molded armatures, I never heard a difference.
 I've heard the same from several other regional touring guys.
 There's no way I'd hear a difference in a 4, 5 or 6 way!
 When you're standing in front of a PA system and it's kicking your ass.
 Can you tell if it's one, two, three, four way?
 Nope, you just know it sounds really good.
 The rest is selling hype.
 All the national and regional touring acts we do sound for ask for bi-amped wedges.
 For the last ten years, I've put full range wedges in front of them.
 They sound real good.
 Never has an act said, "is that a 2 way system"?